GATEOverflow/q2a-topusers-per-month/README.rst

 #.
 Change language strings in file **qa-best-users-per-month-lang.php**
 #.
 Optional: Change settings in file qa-best-users-per-month-widget.php and qa-best-users-per-month-page.php
 #.
 Upload the files to a subfolder called ``best-users-per-month`` inside the ``qa-plugins`` folder of your Q2A installation.
 #.
 Navigate to your site, go to **Admin -> Plugins** on your q2a install.
 Check if plugin "Best Users per Month" is listed.
-This will automatically install table qa_userscores.
+This will automatically install the table qa_userscores.
 #.
 Then go to **Admin >Layout >Available widgets**, and add the widget "Best Users per Month", set its position to: Side panel - Below sidebar box
 #.
 Setup a cronjob_ for file ``qa-plugin/best-users-per-month/cronjob/cronjob.php``, and call it the first day of each month (it stores the monthly userpoints into table qa_userscores)
 #.
-Run cronjob.php once (this will save all recent userpoints as userscores.
-Please do not wonder: All users will start with 0 points)
+Run **cronjob.php** once.
+This will save all recent userpoints as userscores.
+Do not wonder: All userscores for this month will start with 0 points.

 .. _Question2Answer: http://www.question2answer.org/install.php
 .. _github: https://github.com/echteinfachtv/q2a-best-users-per-month